mugoweb/data_import/README.md

 Publish content tree.
 This extension is under the GPL.

 Concepts :
-We choose a object oririented approach.
+We choose a object oriented approach.
 Developers need to implement a SourceHandler that understands the given data source.
 The handler is completely independent from the import operators.
 The import operators contain the logic how to create/update the content nodes in eZ Publish.
+For simple import operations it is not required to override the import operator.

 Import Process :
 Each import process starts with an eZ command line script.